-GenderPro is a rigorous, competency-based educational and credentialing program for mid to senior level development and humanitarian professionals created to prepare gender professionals to perform their work more effectively, using internationally recognized best practices & approaches and backed by field-recognized credentials.
+GenderPro consists of several components including a rigorous, competency-based educational course and credentialing program for mid to senior level development and humanitarian professionals created to prepare gender professionals to perform their work more effectively, a Resource Library and a Training Centre.

-GenderPro consists of a combination of online learning and action learning projects facilitated by expert mentors; a competency-based credentialing assessment that can be taken with or without taking the course.
+The GenderPro Credential is a competency-based credentialing assessment that can be taken with or without taking the course.